 Conclusion

 Knowing the dimensional weight formula that your carriers use helps you plan your shipping and freight expenses accordingly.
 In a time of high inflation and supply chain disruptions, it's crucial to minimize your expenses so you can stay competitive and avoid handing down costs to your customers who are shopping for the best deals they can find.
 It's also more of your profit you can keep.
-If you're not sure what a 3PL company charges for this, then contact us at Cowtown Express to get a quote for your next shipment.
+If you're not sure what a 3PL company charges for this, then contact us at Cowtown Logistics Freight Management to get a quote for your next shipment.